Srivishag/Portfolio/README.md

 - **Responsive:** The portfolio is designed to be responsive across various devices.
 - **Contact Information:** Provide ways for visitors to reach out.

-## Preview

-Include a screenshot or GIF of your portfolio here.

 ## Usage

 1. Clone the repository to your local machine.